 5350.
-Advanced Neonatal Embryology/Physiology
+Advanced Embryology and Neonatal Physiology

 Three credits.
-Corequisite: NURS 5060.
+Prerequisite: Open to students in Bachelor of Science, Doctor of Nursing Practice, Master of Science or Graduate Certificate Neonatal programs.

 Examines fetal, transitional, and neonatal physiology.
 Embryology is also discussed, as the basis for neonatal development.

 5362.
-Advanced Health Assessment across the Lifespan: Neonatal Section
+Advanced Health Assessment for the Nurse Practitioner Role: Neonatal Population-focus

 Three credits.
-Prerequisite: NURS 5060 and 5350.
-Corequisite: NURS 5365 and 5370.
+Prerequisite: NURS 5350.

-Enable students to put into practice the principles and skills needed for advanced health assessment of the neonate.
+This course is designed to enable students to put into practice the principles and skills needed for advanced health assessment of the neonate.5365.

-5365.
 Advanced Neonatal Nursing Theory I

 Three credits.
+Prerequisite: NURS 5350.

 The purpose of this first clinical course is to introduce the role of the neonatal nurse practitioner clinician in the management of normal and high-risk families and infants.
 The focus of the course is to develop skills in the physical and psychosocial assessment of high-risk childbearing families during all phases of the childbearing process: antenatal, intrapartum, postpartum, and the neonatal period.
 Special emphasis will be placed on events during the antenatal, intrapartum, and postpartum periods that impact the neonate.